 You might seek help for a specific problem such as obsessional behaviour, social anxiety or psycho-somatic symptoms.
 Or you may have more general feelings of anxiety or depression associated with dissatisfaction in work, the challenge of forming satisfying relationships or issues with money, food or sex.
 You may feel unfulfilled, bored or creatively inhibited.
 All of these difficulties affect the quality of your life.
 Psychotherapy and counselling provide an effective treatment for just such disorders and concerns and can contribute significantly to your mental health, sense of well-being and to managing your life more effectively.

 I offer a confidential and private setting where you are encouraged to share and consider your inner world.
-The relationship between you, the patient and me, the therapist is the crucial element in the therapy.
+The relationship between you and I is the crucial element in the therapy.
 This can help you know and understand yourself better and offers you the possibility of lasting change in how you experience yourself and others.

 If you believe that being helped to think about your concerns might be an effective way to address them for yourself, then you could benefit from psychotherapy or counselling.
 An initial consultation can help you decide whether psychotherapy or counselling is the best way forward.
 If you want to consider this process with me then please get in touch.